 Alignment with Stockholder Interests.
 We believe that executive compensation and stockholder interests should be linked, and our compensation program is designed so that the financial interests of our executive officers are closely aligned with the interests of our stockholders.
 We accomplish this objective in multiple ways.
-First, a significant portion of our Named Executive Officer compensation is linked to achievement of rigorous financial and operational performance metrics.
+First, a significant portion of our Named Executive Officer compensation is linked to achievement of rigorous financial, operational and stock price performance metrics.
 Second, we have adopted stock ownership guidelines that require our executive officers to own a significant amount of Viasat stock.
-Third, we grant performance-based stock options as a significant part of our long-term equity award program, which provide our executive officers with an opportunity to earn a number of stock options based, in part, on Viasat's total shareholder return, or TSR, relative to the TSR of the companies that comprise the S&P MidCap 400 Index measured over a four-year performance period and, in part, based on continued service for that performance period.
-We have also adopted a clawback policy to allow the Committee to recover incentive compensation from an executive officer in the event of a financial restatement resulting from such executive officer's misconduct, as further described below.
+Third, we grant performance-based equity awards as a significant part of our long-term equity award program.
+Fourth, we've adopted a CEO stock holding requirement for which our CEO must hold vested or exercised stock awards for 12 months following a vesting or settlement date.
+Through the end of fiscal year 2024, we granted performance-based stock options, which provide our executive officers with an opportunity to earn a number of stock options based, in part, on Viasat's TSR relative to the TSR of the companies that comprise the S&P MidCap 400 Index measured over a four-year performance period and, in part, based on continued service for that performance period.
+We have also adopted a clawback policy to allow the Committee to recover incentive compensation (including time-based and performance-based equity awards) from an executive officer in the event of a financial restatement resulting from such executive officer's misconduct, as further described below.
+In fiscal year 2024, we also adopted a compensation recovery policy as required by Rule 10D-1 under the Securities Exchange Act of 1934, as amended, and the corresponding rules adopted by NASDAQ, which provides for the mandatory recovery of certain erroneously awarded incentive compensation from our officers in the event of an accounting restatement to correct the Company's material noncompliance with any financial reporting requirement un